belle2/basf2/online_book/basf2/various_additions.rst

-Though we will not discuss it here (but, if you are interested, you can consult `this document <http://kirkmcd.princeton.edu/examples/moving_far.pdf>`_), the radiated power for relativistic particles is maximum around the particle's direction of motion; we thus expect Bremsstrahlung photons to be mostly emited in a cone around the momentum vector of the electrons (and positrons).
+Though we will not discuss it here (but, if you are interested, you can consult `this document <http://kirkmcd.princeton.edu/examples/moving_far.pdf>`_), the radiated power for relativistic particles is maximum around the particle's direction of motion; we thus expect Bremsstrahlung photons to be mostly emitted in a cone around the momentum vector of the electrons (and positrons).
 The procedures we use to perform Bremsstrahlung recovery are based on this assumption.